Welcome to Nursery!

 PE Kit

-Am children: Please wear your PE kit to school on a Tuesday.
+Am children: Please wear your PE kit to school on a Wednesday.

-Pm children: Please wear your PE kit to school on a Tuesday.
+Pm children: Please wear your PE kit to school on a Wednesday.

 Ensure any jewellery is removed on these days including earrings.
 Your will need to come to school dressed in their PE kit on their set PE day.